merge/skulls/x230/README.md

 Thanks to [this](http://zmatt.net/unlocking-my-lenovo-laptop-part-3/)
-[project](https://github.com/eigenmatt/mec-tools) we can use Lenovo's bootable upgrade image, change it and create a bootable _USB_ image (even with EC updates that allows to use 3rd party aftermarket batteries).
+[project](https://github.com/eigenmatt/mec-tools) we can use Lenovo's bootable upgrade image, change it and create a bootable _USB_ image (even with EC updates that allows one to use 3rd party aftermarket batteries).
 For this, follow instructions at [github.com/hamishcoleman/thinkpad-ec](https://github.com/hamishcoleman/thinkpad-ec).

 #### preparation: required hardware